adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter5/ios.md

 certain things on a PC (like editing the plist files appropriately), but you will end up spending a significant amount of time on the Mac.
 As a result, I'm going to do this entire section on a Mac.

+If you have not done so already, read through the [Android Push](./android.md) section to get all the code for the shared project - it won't be repeated in this section.

 ## Registering with APNS

 Registering with APNS is a multi-step process: